c4nzin/rate-limiter-express/README.md

 # Express Rate Limiter

 ### This set of packages provides flexible and highly customizable rate-limiting solutions for Node.js applications.
 The core package, @canmertinyo/rate-limiter-core, includes the in-memory implementation.
-To enable storage-backed rate limiting, you can integrate it with either @canmertinyo/rate-limiter-mongo for MongoDB or @canmertinyo/rate-limiter-redis for Redis.
+To enable storage-backed rate limiting, you can integrate it with either @canmertinyo/rate-limiter-mongo for MongoDB, @canmertinyo/rate-limiter-redis for Redis, or @canmertinyo/rate-limiter-memcached for Memcached.

 ## Rate Limiter Options